 The ADA Transition Plan is a working document, that is updated frequently to continually address accessibility barriers.
-To view the most current Self-Assessment of Facilities or Self-Assessment of Right of Ways, please contact the ADA Coordinator at ADA@bbfl.us or 561-742-6241.
+To view the most current Self-Assessment of Facilities or Self-Assessment of Right-of-Way, please email the ADA Coordinator or call 561-742-6241.

 The City of Boynton Beach will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in City programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.